MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

     The sign-in process will start using your normal web browser.
 Complete the sign-in process for your M365 account.
 You will be prompted when you can close the browser.

-2. Sign in to Azure with the TeamsFX CLI:
+2. Sign in to Azure with the TeamsFx CLI:

     ``` bash
     teamsfx account login azure